vmipfdr/Matt-s-Attempt-at-a-Game-of-War/README.md

 ## Requirements

 1. Create a class for a Card, with the properties "suite" and "rank".
+2. Create a class for a Player, with the property "stack".
-2. Use the Card class generate a standard deck of 52 playing cards.
+3. Use the Card class generate a standard deck of 52 playing cards, and use the Player class to generate two Players for the game.
-3. "Shuffle" the deck and distribute it evenly to two players - one user, one computer
+4. "Shuffle" the deck and distribute it evenly to two players - one user, one computer
-4. Add the functionality for the user to "play", and handle the logic for adding the cards to bottom of the stack of the winning player.
+5. Add the functionality for the user to "play", and handle the logic for adding the cards to bottom of the stack of the winning player.
-5. In the case of the tie, each player takes the card they played and places it at the bottom of their stack, and then the game automatically plays the next round.
+6. In the case of the tie, each player takes the card they played and places it at the bottom of their stack, and then the game automatically plays the next round.
-6. Once one player has all 52 cards in their stack, end the game and declare them the winner!
+7. Once one player has all 52 cards in their stack, end the game and declare them the winner!

 ## Bonus